Overview

 Figure 2

-is leveraged by the location bar history of a web browser, allowing you to go back to the previous view, or forward to the next view in history, as well as to jump back or forward over the several views (Figure 3).
+The history support is leveraged by the location bar history of a web browser, allowing you to go back to the previous view, or forward to the next view in history, as well as to jump back or forward over the several views (Figure 3).

 Figure 3